top of page

 • You're under 45 years old at the time of invitation

-• You meet at least competently (higher English scores earn more points).
+• You meet have at least competent English (higher English scores earn more points).

-A frequently misunderstood eligibility point: meeting the 65-point minimum does not guarantee an invitation.
+A frequently misunderstood eligibility requirement: Meeting the 65-point minimum does not guarantee an invitation.
 It only makes you eligible to submit an EOI.
 Your actual points score relative to other applicants in your occupation determines whether you're invited to that round.

 If your partner also holds a positive skills assessment, is under 45, and is competent in English, you may also claim partner skill points, often the difference between an invitation and a missed round.